-might Therefore. while the pandemic provided have academics additional networking research time and possibilities, the increased challenges brought about by the rapidly changing work environment affected most ECAs' productivity.
+Therefore, while the pandemic might have provided academics additional research time and networking possibilities, the increased challenges brought about by the rapidly changing work environment affected most ECAs' productivity.

-4.1.3.
-Impact on Well-being
+4.1.3 Impact on Well-being

 Amongst the four aspects of the pandemic's impact on ECAs examined in this study, ECA well-being appear to have been the most impacted.
 Our survey questions related to well-being centered around physical well-being, mental health and work-life balance.
 Overall, 66% of ECAs felt the pandemic had a negative impact on their well-being (see Figure 11).
 Only 15% agreed the pandemic had a positive impact on their well-being.